ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Manhattan College Room, Board, Fees, and More

-In addition to the cost of tuition, room and board, books, transportation and fees are also costs it consider when budgeting for college.
+Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when estimating the cost of attendance for college.
 Let's take a look at what impacts these costs, and what to expect at Manhattan College.

 House and Food Costs at Manhattan College

-Housing and campus dining at Manhattan College is $18,440 a year.
-This number covers the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat in the school dining halls.
+Room and board at Manhattan College costs $18,440 a year.
+This number covers the cost of living in dorms or other on-campus housing, and a dining plan that enables you to eat in the school dining halls.

 How Much Do Books Cost at Manhattan College?